What is Cryptocurrency & the Blockchain?

 - Local market prices

 - Local Supply/Demand

 - International market prices (correlated but tend be at a premium)

 - Low liquidity in NZ: small market + refusal of NZ banks to provide business banking services to cryptocurrency related businesses

 - Friction: 3-5 business days to get NZD to the international market and subsequent price ‘slippage’ and volatility over that time

-- Higher buying costs: If we are sourcing Ripple for example, we first must send NZD to the international market, exchange it for Bitcoin, and then send it to another exchange to change it to Ripple.
-All of this involves more time, fees, and effort than an XRP/USD trading pair at an international exchange
+- Higher buying costs: If we are sourcing XRP for example, we first must send NZD to the international market, exchange it for Bitcoin, and then send it to another exchange to change it to XRP.
+All of this involves more time, fees, and effort than an XRP/NZD trading pair at an international exchange

 Is the price fixed or does it fluctuate?